ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 ls is  a command that lists files and directories in the current location.
 It can be customized with options like -l for detailed information or -a to include hidden files.

 cd is a command that changes the current working directory to another folder.
 For example, cd Documents takes you into the Documents folder.

+pwd is a command that prints the full path of your current directory.
+It’s useful when you’re lost in the file system and need to know where you are.